 The Internal Audit Service assesses itself annually to ensure conformance against the PSIAS, and are also required to have an external assessment every five years.
-The most recent external assessment, in January 2017, concluded that the internal audit service conforms to the professional standards and the work has been performed in accordance with the International Professional Practices Framework.
-The next external assessment is planned to be undertaken at the end of 2022.
+The most recent external assessment, in October 2022, concluded that the internal audit service conforms to the professional standards and the work has been performed in accordance with the International Professional Practices Framework.